Interval Estimation for Binomial Proportions Under Differential Privacy: Background

 Let $\mathcal{M}$ be some algorithm that takes any dataset $D$ as an input and produces an output in some set $S$ with probability $P(\mathcal{M}(D) \in S)$.
 We say that $\mathcal{M}$ satisfies $\epsilon$-DP, also called pure DP of just DP for brevity, if, for all neighboring databases $D$ and $D'$ and any output set $S$, we have

 The parameter $\epsilon$ controls the level of privacy offered by $\mathcal{M}.$ When $\epsilon$ is small, one cannot easily tell whether any particular output $S$ was generated by $D$ or $D'$.
-Hence, adversaries cannot learn much about any single record in the confidential data, $(x_1, \dots, x_n).$ When $\epsilon$ is large, the privacy guarantee is less stringent.
-The DP literature recommends values of $\epsilon$ around one or less, although in practice larger values are used, as larger values typically result in $\mathcal{M}$ with smaller noise variance and hence greater accuracy \citep{kazan:reiter}.
+Hence, adversaries cannot easily learn the presence or absence of any single record in the confidential data, $(x_1, \dots, x_n).$ When $\epsilon$ is large, the privacy guarantee is less stringent.
+The DP literature recommends values of $\epsilon$ around one or less, although in practice larger values are used, as they typically result in $\mathcal{M}$ with smaller noise variance and hence greater accuracy \citep{kazan:reiter}.

 DP has some appealing features \citep{dwork:roth}.
 First, it satisfies composition.
 If $\mathcal{M}_1$ satisfies $\epsilon_1$-DP and $\mathcal{M}_2$ satisfies $\epsilon_2$-DP, then applying both $\mathcal{M}_1(D)$ and $\mathcal{M}_2(D)$ satisfies $(\epsilon_1+\epsilon_2)$-DP.
 Second, it satisfies parallel composition.
 If we have two databases $D_1$ and $D_2$ such that $D_1 \cap D_2 = \emptyset$, then applying $\mathcal{M}_1(D_1)$ and $\mathcal{M}_2(D_2)$ satisfies $\max(\epsilon_1, \epsilon_2)$-DP.
 Third, it satisfies post-processing.
 If we apply any nontrivial function $g$ to the output produced by an $\epsilon$-DP algorithm $\mathcal{M}(D)$, then $g(\mathcal{M}(D))$ also satisfies $\epsilon$-DP.
 We leverage the post-processing property in particular when constructing the interval estimates for $p$.